18.104.22.168 Qualification for CP

 The carer is always subject to the pension income and assets test.

-Act reference: SSAct section 198A to 198Q Income test
+Act reference: SSAct section 198A to section 198Q Income test

 To qualify for CP the carer must be an Australian resident.